Parasoft C/C++test: Unit testing

 The purpose of unit testing is to make sure that all of the individual pieces of a software application work properly by themselves before integration.
 In programming languages like C and C++ this usually consists of a single file, or a small number of files that all perform a related function.
 Unit testing encompasses the creation of tests, execution of tests to see the results, and maintenance of tests for long term use.
 Because unit testing is often associated with code coverage which shows exactly what lines of code were executed by a test, both functionalities are included in C/C++test.

 C++test helps you create unit tests that are compatible with xUnit testing frameworks.
 It also provides tracing functionality that lets you monitor a system under test and generate test cases based on actual paths and data used during the execution.
 It also provides functionality to handle isolating the code necessary to allow it to function without the rest of the application, also called stubbing, as well as an object repository to store, share, and reuse software objects initialized with the necessary test data.
 Stubs allow you to remove dependent parts of the full application such as a database or API but still run the application as if the component were still there.
 C/C++test allows you to create the necessary stubs to run your code in isolation.

 The capability to alter and extend test data is provided through a variety of means such as a data source interface that allows you to read test inputs from files, spreadsheets, and databases.
-Tests can also be run simultaneous with runtime error detection turned on so as to find serious programming flaw that won't necessarily cause assertion failures during testing but are likely to cause software instability when deployed.
-Execution on embedded systems is support, whether it's a host, target, or simulator, including cross-compilation, loading tests to the target, and loading results from a remote execution back in the GUI.
+Tests can also be run simultaneously with runtime error detection turned on so as to find serious programming flaws that won't necessarily cause assertion failures during testing but are likely to cause software instability when deployed.
+Execution on embedded systems is supported, whether it's a host, target, or simulator, including cross-compilation, loading tests to the target, and loading results from a remote execution back in the GUI.